lukewatts/the-DTP-model/README.md

 * PHP Errors should be turned on to the full possible.
 * Database debugging features should be turned on.
 * Strict mode should be enabled everywhere possible in PHP, JS, and MySQL.
-* CDNs for scripts uch as jQuery should not be used here.
+* CDNs for scripts should NOT be used here.
 Development (Non-minified) releases of scripts should be used wherever possible.
 * Only once the development branch is deemed in a major or relatively stable version should changes should be merged with the TESTING branch.

 ## TESTING Branch (aka BETA Branch)